fluentcms/FluentCMS/src/Infrastructure/Plugins/FluentCMS.Infrastructure.Plugins/docs/PLUGIN-DEVELOPMENT-GUIDE.md

 **Symptoms**: Settings have default values

 **Solutions**:
-1. Verify JSON path: `Plugins:YourPluginName`
+1. Verify the key in `appsettings.json` under the `Plugins` section matches your plugin's assembly name (e.g., `"FluentCMS.Plugins.MyPlugin"`) or the overridden `Name` in your startup class.
-2. Check configuration binding in `ConfigureServices()`
+2. Ensure you are binding directly to the `IConfiguration` object passed to `ConfigureServices` (e.g., `services.Configure<Settings>(configuration)`).
-3. Ensure appsettings.json is copied to output
+3. Ensure the host's `appsettings.json` is correctly formatted and copied to the output directory.
-4. Validate JSON syntax
+4. Validate JSON syntax.

 ### Event Not Received